Macros | |

 Define to determine if code is being built for Google Stadia.

-If this define exists, then you are creating code that runs on Google Stadia streaming console.
+If this define exists, then code is created to run on the Google Stadia streaming console.

 #define BURGER_STEAM |